Frequently Asked Questions

-All MSTP students receive full support for tuition, stipend ($33,504 in 2020-2021), health insurance and disability insurance.
+All MSTP students receive full support for tuition, stipend ($35,196 in 2022-2023), health insurance and disability insurance.
 Students also receive additional financial support through professional development grants that cover the cost of some training expenses and professional travel.
 These expenses are paid from a variety of sources during the seven-to-eight-year course of training.
-Currently, the program has over 100 students, supported by a National Institutes of Health NIGMS MSTP T32 training grant, over $800,000 in individual fellowship income, and generous institutional support.
+Currently, the program has over 100 students that are supported by a National Institutes of Health NIGMS MSTP T32 training grant, over $800,000 in individual fellowship income, and generous institutional support.

 If you are not accepted into the MSTP, your application will not automatically be considered for the MD-only program.
-However, if you would like your application to be transferred for MD-only consideration, you may notify the MSTP in writing before Dec.
-1. This will withdraw your application from MSTP considerations, as you cannot apply to both the MSTP and MD-only programs simultaneously.
+However, you can request that your application be transferred for MD-only consideration by contacting MSTP Admissions in writing before Dec.
+1. This will withdraw your application from MSTP consideration, as you cannot apply to both the MSTP and MD-only programs simultaneously.

 International students who have completed at least three years of full-time study (undergraduate, graduate and/or post-baccalaureate) at an accredited U.S. or Canadian college or university may apply.
 International students receive the same financial support as all other MSTP students.

 I am interested in pursuing a PhD in an alternative PhD program (ex: social sciences).
 Will I have to submit GRE scores?

 Applicants interested in pursuing a PhD in an alternative PhD program will be considered on a case-by-case basis and will require coordination with the PhD program of interest for consideration.
 It is possible that you may have to apply to and be accepted by both the MSTP and the PhD program of your choice.
 Please contact MSTP Admissions with questions on coordinating with these PhD programs during the application process.